hbbjknk/Estimation_N02_Concentration/README.md

-# Estimating Ground-Level NO₂ in Lombardy and Veneto: A Machine Learning Approach with Explainable AI Insights
+# Estimating Ground-Level NO₂ in Lombardy and Veneto: A Machine Learning Approach with Explainable AI(XAI) Insights
 ## Objectives
   - To estimate ground-level NO₂ concentrations in the target regions using advanced machine learning models.
   - To apply Explainable AI (XAI) techniques for interpreting and understanding the internal workings of the predictive models.